conan-io/docs/integrations/community.rst

     - If you have an integration that you think could be valuable for the community, and you are willing to support it, feel free to open a Pull Request to this page in the Github repo.
-    - Recall that these integrations are not supported by Conan team.
-If you have any question, issue or feedback about them, please reach out to their maintainers in their issue trackers.
+    - Recall that these integrations are not supported by the Conan team.
+If you have any questions, issues or feedback about them, please reach out to their maintainers in their issue trackers.